SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 * **Examples**:
     * **`$ClaudeApiHandler$`**: Inherits from `$BaseChatCompletionsHandler$`.
 It overrides `_prepare_payload` to match the Anthropic Messages API format (e.g., moving the system prompt to a top-level parameter) and correctly parses Claude's specific SSE stream format.
+It also overrides `_build_messages_from_conversation` to convert per-message `"images"` keys into Claude's multimodal content block format (`{"type": "image", "source": {"type": "base64", "media_type": "...", "data": "..."}}` for base64 data and `{"type": "image", "source": {"type": "url", "url": "..."}}` for HTTP URLs).
+Images are placed before text in content blocks per Claude's recommendation.
     * **`$OllamaChatHandler$`**: Inherits from `$BaseChatCompletionsHandler$`.
 It overrides `_prepare_payload` to place generation parameters in an `options` object and sets `$_iterate_by_lines$` to `True` to handle line-delimited JSON streaming.
     * **`$KoboldCppApiHandler$`**: Inherits from `$BaseCompletionsHandler$`.
 It implements `_get_api_endpoint_url` to return the correct Kobold endpoint.

+**Note on Image/Multimodal Support**: Images are carried as a per-message `"images"` key on regular message dicts (e.g., `{"role": "user", "content": "What's this?", "images": ["base64data"]}`).
+There are no separate `role: "images"` messages.
-**Note on Image/Multimodal Support**: Standard handlers (`OllamaChatHandler`, `OpenAiApiHandler`, `KoboldCppApiHandler`) now handle images natively.
-When conversation messages include image data (role: "images"), the handlers' `_build_messages_from_conversation` methods detect and format images appropriately for each API.
+Standard handlers (`OllamaChatHandler`, `OpenAiApiHandler`, `ClaudeApiHandler`, `KoboldCppApiHandler`) detect the `"images"` key and format images appropriately for each API in their `_build_messages_from_conversation` methods.
+The `LlmApiService` gatekeeper strips the `"images"` key from all messages when `llm_takes_images` is False, ensuring non-vision models never see image data.
 Separate "ImageSpecific" handlers are no longer needed and have been deprecated.

+The `ImageProcessor` workflow node supports optional per-discussion caching of vision responses via the `saveVisionResponsesToDiscussionId` property.
+When enabled, vision LLM responses are stored in `{discussion_id}/vision_responses.json` (keyed by a hash of the message's role, content, and sorted image data).
+Cache reads/writes use `read_vision_responses` / `write_vision_responses` in `file_utils.py`, and the hash function
+is `hash_message_with_images` in `hashing_utils.py`.

 -----